-Model||0-60mph||Top speed||Driven wheels||Power|
+|Model||0-60mph||Top speed||Driven wheels||Power|

->

-> Even the rear-drive Model 3 Standard Range Plus is anything but slow, with a 0-60mph time of 5.8 seconds.
-It feels enthusiastic and willing on UK roads and will give almost any hot hatch or junior sports car a run for its money, despite its 'entry-level' status in the Model 3 range.
+Even the entry-level rear-drive Model 3 is anything but slow, with a 0-60mph time of 5.8 seconds.
+It feels enthusiastic and willing on UK roads and will give almost any hot hatch or junior sports car a run for its money, despite its 'base model' status in the Model 3 range.
 That rear-drive layout doesn't hurt its potential, either.
 It feels grippy and confident in 'enthusiastic' use, and even with some faster running, we managed around 230 miles of range from a charge in real-world driving.

->

-> Tesla Model 3 0-60mph, top speed and acceleration
+Tesla Model 3 0-60mph, top speed and acceleration

->

-> You can either have fast, faster, or flat-out ridiculous in the performance stakes with the Model 3.
-Even the entry-level version is quick off the line, with a 0-60mph figure of 5.8 seconds.
+You can either have fast, faster, or flat-out ridiculous in the performance stakes with the Model 3.
+Even the entry-level version is quick off the line, and is capable of 0-60mph in under six seconds.
 The other models get four-wheel drive courtesy of dual motors – one on each axle – and even the Long Range is fast enough to thrill, with a 4.2-second 0-60mph time and that trademark linear electric power delivery through a single-speed automatic gearbox making it easy to judge throttle response.